top of page

 Status: standing as built

-Bill Milne's design for Albert Ravvin is essentally an H-plan, however, the left bar of the H has been turned ~10 degrees anticlockwise to fit the wedge shaped lot.
-The horizontal bar of the H holds the entrance hall, family room, and kitchen, the latter two of which have doors to the rear patio.
+Bill Milne's design for Albert Ravvin is essentally an H-plan, however, the left bar of the H has been turned ~10 degrees anticlockwise to fit the wedge-shaped lot.
+The horizontal bar of the H holds the entrance hall, family room, and kitchen, and a sliding door from the family room exits to the patio.
 The left bar holds the garage, laundry room, and four bedrooms.
 In the right bar there is a powder room, den, dining room, and living room.
 Only the left wing has a basement.
 In the basement there is a private suite that includes a bedroom, bathroom, kitchen, and living room.
 There is also a rumpus room and storage room.

 THE CLIENT